 The type of storage.
 Select Media Server Deduplication Pool for the type of disk storage.
 The credentials for the deduplication engine.
-See "About the NetBackup Deduplication Engine credentials" on page 43.
+See "About the NetBackup Deduplication Engine credentials" on page 45.
 The storage paths.
-See "MSDP storage path properties" on page 106.
+See "MSDP storage path properties" on page 110.
 The network interface.
-See "About the network interface for MSDP" on page 44.

-The load-balancing servers, See "About MSDP storage servers" on page 37. if any.
+See "About the network interface for MSDP" on page 46.
+The load-balancing servers, if any.
+See "About MSDP storage servers" on page 39.